Special General Meeting

 Proxies

-A voting member must not be appointed as a proxy for more than 2 other voting members.
+A voting Grower Group Member must not be appointed as a proxy for more than two other voting members.

 Proxies must be received 24 hours prior to the Special General Meeting.
 Proxies can be made via the Vero Platform.
 Proxies will only be accepted online.

-Vero Voting is an independent voting and meeting service provider, appointed by Grower Group Alliance to manage and host the SGM of Grower Group Alliance, including the proxy management via the Vero Meeting Portal.
+Vero Voting is an independent voting and meeting service provider, appointed by Grower Group Alliance to manage the proxy management and attendance registrations via the Vero Meeting Portal.

 An email has been sent to each Voting member group on 27 February, directly from Vero.
 (Ensure you check your spam/ junk mail).
-This email will provide you with the information on how to lodge a Proxy.
+This email will provide you with the information on how to lodge a Proxy or register your attendance.

 For any technical support related to Vero Voting, please contact their dedicated support team at support@verovoting.com.au